Sports Nutrition

 When water isn’t enough, reach for a sports drink with a good mix of water, electrolytes and carbohydrates.
 For many young athletes, 30-60 grams of carbohydrates in an hour is all they need.
 You can find this information on any standard nutrition label.
 Otherwise, stick with water, start early and drink often.

-Busy young athletes may find themselves lethargic, with bone stress injuries, with repeated or non-healing injuries, or unable to improve their skills and performance even though they are training more and training harder.
-This can be due to low energy availability, a condition where the athlete is not eating enough to meet his/her increased needs for sport, growth and everyday movement.
+Busy young athletes may find themselves lethargic, with bone stress injuries, with repeated or nonhealing injuries, or unable to improve their skills and performance even though they are training more and training harder.
+This can be due to low energy availability, a condition in which the athlete is not eating enough to meet their increased needs for sport, growth and everyday movement.

-Often this is unintentional, but in some cases, like in the aesthetic sports, it may be intentional.
-If your young athlete is experiencing stress fractures, repeated injuries, non-healing injuries or growth disturbances, it’s important to reach out to your doctor, a sports medicine physician and/or sports dietitian to assess if your athlete is getting enough calories and nutrition.
-Even a slight increase in overall intake and nutrition can leave your athlete more energized, better able to recover, injury-free and performing his / her best!
+Often, this is unintentional, but in some cases, like in aesthetic sports, it may be intentional.
+If your young athlete is experiencing stress fractures, repeated injuries, nonhealing injuries or growth disturbances, it’s important to reach out to your doctor, a sports medicine physician or a sports dietitian to assess if your athlete is getting enough calories and nutrition.
+Even a slight increase in overall intake and nutrition can leave your athlete more energized, better able to recover, injury-free and performing their best!

 A Note About Weight

-Young athletes face pressure daily regarding body image whether it be from social media or other external social stressors.
-There are also certain sports in particular that place emphasis on a certain body type.
-Some emphasize a lean physique such as gymnastics, figure skating or ballet.
-Where others emphasize a more muscular physique such as football, powerlifting and basketball.
+Young athletes face daily pressure regarding body image, whether from social media or other external social stressors.
+Certain sports, in particular, place emphasis on a certain body type.
+Some emphasize a lean physique, such as gymnastics, figure skating or ballet, while others emphasize a more muscular physique, such as football, powerlifting and basketball.

-Many athletes in an attempt to “lose or gain” weight to fit the prototype of their particular sport participate in unsafe and unhealthy weight gain/loss practices such as fad diets or supplements which are not FDA approved.
-They are not aware of the possible adverse effects and consequences it may have on their health and even performance.
-Sudden weight gain or sudden weight loss is not recommended for the young athlete.
+Many athletes, in an attempt to “lose or gain” weight to fit the prototype of their particular sport, participate in unsafe and unhealthy weight gain/loss practices such as fad diets or supplements that are not FDA-approved.
+They are not aware of the possible adverse effects and consequences these may have on their health and even performance.
+Sudden weight gain or loss is not recommended for the young athlete.
 Instead of focusing on weight, the young growing athlete should focus on overall health and a well-balanced diet.

 It's important how medical providers, coaches and parents speak to young athletes about nutrition and weight.
 Sports medicine physicians and registered dietitians are trained in how to counsel children and parents on this topic.
 If at all hesitant, it could be useful to talk with an expert about how to work with your young athlete on healthy weight loss or weight gain before discussing with your child.